pranavjad/tinyllama-bitnet/README.md

 ## Tinyllama Bitnet
 This repository demonstrates training a small ~84M param BitNet model based on the llama2 architecture.
+#### File structure
-The entire process including preparing the data, defining the model architecture, and training the model is available in train.py.
-I wanted to make this process as straight-forward and hackable as possible.
+train.py - the entire training process including preparing the data, defining the model architecture, and training model.

+utils.py - contains the BitLinear implementation, and convert_to_bitnet function for converting huggingface's LlamaForCausalLM to BitNet.

+inference.py - run inference with a trained BitNet model.

+I wanted to make this process as straight forward and hackable as possible, so all of these scripts are minimal and easily adjustable.
 #### Training Data
 The script currently uses a 15% subset of openwebtext2 for training.
 This has been pretokenized at a context length of 256 for ease of testing, but code is also included to tokenize data yourself.
 You can replace a couple lines in the script to train on pretty much anything else you want.